pallax03/VinylsShop/README.md

 > - mockup
 > - relazione (1 pagina: )

-## E-commerce Ideas:
-💡 - take an already existent website and re do it with his assets!
 ### Products
 1. vinyl with music (lo capisco se vuoi dire no alla musica)
     - we can put some music, animations...